 Choosing the Right Kitchen Countertops

 Granite is one of the most popular choices for countertops in a kitchen.
 It is one of the hardest materials on earth, making it ideal for a highly active kitchen.
 It is available in many different color options but will have flecks of darker colors and a stone-like pattern.
-The fact it is available in many different color options makes it easy to compliment any color scheme; however, it tends to look best against darker finished cabinets like walnut or cherry.
+The fact it is available in many different color options makes it easy to compliment any color scheme; however, it tends to look best against darker cabinets like walnut or cherry.

 Quartz or Engineered Stone